 What does “being rich” mean?

 Next, let me talk about what I mean by being rich.
 When I say “being rich,” I’m referring to having a substantial net worth.
-A net worth is what you own of value, including money in savings, retirement, home value and so forth minus what you owe in debt.
+Net worth is what you own of value, including money in savings, retirement, home value, and so forth minus what you owe in debt.
 Right now, Amber has zero in savings and owes $170,000 in student debt.
 She has a negative-$170,000 net worth.

-Many would look at this and never think that they could have $1,000,000 and be student debt-free.
+The majority of pharmacists might look at this and think that they could never have $1,000,000 and be student debt-free.
 Not Amber.
 She knows how to pay off her loans and be a millionaire by the time she’s halfway through her career.

 How does she do that?
 By focusing on her savings rate.

 We’re making the assumption that the savings rate is first applied to making the student debt payment and that any money left over is invested.
 We’ll assume a 5% annual return on investment.
 Not super aggressive nor super conservative.

 Let’s start with Amber keeping that 15% savings rate.
 First, all of that money is going toward her loans.
 But as her income grows by getting 3% raises each year, she now has money to invest after making her student loan payments.

 If Amber has a 15% savings rate and gets 3% raises each year, what would her net worth be over time?
 In 10 years, she’d have just finished paying off her student debt free and have $62,000 in investments.
 So, $900,000 in 25 years and over $3,000,000 in 40 years.
 Sounds pretty good, right?